 Small living rooms can present a number of challenges to homeowners.
 Typically, the living room is thought of as a space for entertaining and unwinding, so it needs to feel safe, homely and de-cluttered.
 This can be tricky if the room’s dimensions are limited, and it can be frustrating trying to work out how to make the most of your space.

-Fortunately, we’ve put together a host of small living room ideas to help you cultivate the space of your dreams.
+Fortunately, we’ve put together a host of small living room ideas & design tips to help you cultivate the space of your dreams.
 Remember to try and inject the living room with your own personal style.
 This will help you learn to appreciate your small space and make it into a haven that feels totally detached from the complexities of the outside world.

 1. Lift your storage options towards the ceiling

 One of the main problems that arise with small rooms is their limited storage options.
 Indeed, trunks, chests of drawers and baskets can take up a significant amount of floor space and make your living room feel cramped.
 We have a surprisingly simple solution to this issue, however.

 Storage units can be mounted on the walls of your living room, providing you with a clutter-free floor and a more liveable space.
 Wall cabinets may be much more common in household kitchens, but they can look great in living rooms too.

 If you would rather display the items in your living room, it may also be a smart idea to invest in bookshelves that scale the height of your walls.
 As well as looking stunning, they provide ample space for books, trinkets, photo frames, plants, and more.

 Kitting your living room out with neutral colours can make it feel airier and more spacious.
 This is because subtle colours such as beige, off-white and cream are fantastic at reflecting light and highlighting the focal points of your space.